aBadran0/CMP354Project/README.md

 # CMP354Project
-This application utilises Firebase and the Riot API to make a statistics application that shows the user his match history, account details, etc.
+This application utilises Firebase to allow the user to input their "Match History" manually, and search for other users who have also used the app to input their matches.